intuitymedialab/kopernikus/Hardware/README.md

 We still need to check what value would be a good match though.
 Open to suggestions.

+#### Basic power scheme

+We created to independent circuits so you can control which devices are powered to save some battery life.

+1) Arduino, RC receiver, motors, servo
+2) UpBoard and its peripherals (like the 3D camera, microphones etc.)

+Ready-made devices like the speaker, the projector etc. get their juice directly from the USB and all have a power switch themselves.

 #### Powering the UpBoard

 The UpBoard uses a simple DC jack, but **behold**!